The Seljuk Han of Anatolia

 two-domed bathhouse with tiled walls and painted imagery on the dome.
 It

-is assumed he had the han built soon after the citadel.
+is assumed he ordered the construction of the han soon after his conquest of the citadel.

 Alaeddin Keykubad I